thisisrayner/project-zhenghe/README.md

     *   **PDF:** Extracts document title (from metadata or filename) and full text content from PDF documents using `PyMuPDF`.
 *   **LLM Integration (Google Gemini):**
     *   **Individual Summaries:** If an LLM is configured, it automatically generates summaries of each successfully scraped web page's/document's content.
-    *   **Specific Information Extraction & Relevancy Scoring:** Extracts user-defined information from page/document content.
-The LLM also assigns a relevancy score (1/5 to 5/5) indicating how well the content matches the extraction query.
+    *   **Specific Information Extraction & Relevancy Scoring:** Extracts user-defined information (for up to two specific queries, Q1 and Q2) from page/document content.
+The LLM also assigns a relevancy score (1/5 to 5/5) indicating how well the content matches each extraction query.
+LLM prompts for this feature instruct the LLM to output only plain text.
     *   **Consolidated Overview:** Automatically generates a synthesized overview.
-        *   If a specific information query was provided by the user for extraction, the consolidated summary will focus on that query, using only individual item outputs that achieved a relevancy score of 3/5 or higher.
+        *   If specific information query/queries (Q1 and/or Q2) were provided and items achieve a relevancy score of 3/5 or higher for *either* query, the consolidated summary will be **focused**.
+It will use the full text of these high-scoring Q1/Q2 extractions.
+The LLM is prompted to provide a more detailed and potentially longer overview (up to 2x the length of a general summary) based on these specific, relevant snippets, using the "Main Query 1" as the primary contextual theme if provided.
-        *   If no specific information query was used, a general consolidated summary is created from all valid individual LLM outputs.
+        *   If no specific information queries were used, or if no items achieved a relevancy score of 3/5 or higher for any provided specific query, a **general consolidated summary** is created from all valid individual LLM-generated item summaries.
+        *   All consolidated overviews are instructed to be generated in plain text to avoid unwanted formatting.
 *   **Interactive UI & Results Display:**
     *   Built with Streamlit for easy input, configuration, and viewing of results and processing logs.
     *   **Visual Relevancy Cues:** Individually processed items in the results list are prefixed with visual markers:
-        *   Relevancy score emojis (e.g., 5️⃣, 4️⃣, 3️⃣).
+        *   Relevancy score emojis (e.g., 5️⃣, 4️⃣, 3️⃣) for Q1 and Q2 if specific info was extracted.
-        *   A special ✨3️⃣ prefix if an item from an LLM-generated query also has a relevancy score of 3/5.
+        *   A special ✨3️⃣ prefix if an item from an LLM-generated query also has a relevancy score of 3/5 for Q1.
         *   A 🤖 marker for any item originating from an LLM-generated search query.
         *   A 📄 marker for PDF documents.
 *   **Google Sheets Integration:**